-- If Arizona adopts the federal changes, you do not have to do anything more. - If Arizona does not adopt all those changes, you may need to amend your 2023 Arizona return.
+- If Arizona adopts those changes, you do not have to do anything more. - If Arizona does not adopt all federal changes, you may need to amend your 2024 Arizona return.
 Your amended return will have to show the difference between the Arizona law and the federal law.
-If this happens, we will post more details on our conformity webpage at https://azdor.gov/legal/conformity-irc. - Generally, no penalties or interest will be assessed on these amended returns, if you follow the Department's instructions and pay any tax due when you file your original 2023 return and you file and pay the required amended return by the extended due date of your 2023 return. - 3.
-You can file your 2023 return assuming that we will not adopt the federal law changes.
-If you opt for this method, you will have to do all of the following. - You will have to research all of the federal changes made after January 1, 2023. - You will have to figure out if any of those changes apply to you. - You will have figure out how to make adjustments for those changes on your return.
+If this happens, we will post more details on our Conformity web page at https://azdor.gov/legal-research/conformity-irc. - Generally, no penalties or interest will be assessed on these amended returns if you follow the Department's instructions and pay any tax due when you file your original 2024 return, and you file and pay the required amended return by the extended due date of your 2025 return. - 3.
+You can file your 2024 return, assuming that we will not adopt the federal law changes.
+If you opt for this method, you will have to do the following: - You will have to research all of the federal changes made after January 1, 2024. - You will have to figure out if any of those changes apply to you. - You will have to figure out how to make adjustments for those changes on your return.